Microsoft Security Graph Integration for SOAR

 The following Cloud Pak guides provide additional information:

-• App Host Deployment Guide: provides installation, configuration, and troubleshooting information, including proxy server settings.
+• Edge Gateway Deployment Guide or App Host Deployment Guide: provides installation, configuration, and troubleshooting information, including proxy server settings.
 From the Table of Contents, select Case Management and Orchestration & Automation > Orchestration and Automation Apps.

 • System Administrator Guide: provides information to install, configure, and deploy apps.
 From the IBM Cloud Pak for Security IBM Documentation table of contents, select Case Management and Orchestration & Automation > System administrator.